Robbie Grossman Player Props: Rangers vs. Yankees

 Robbie Grossman At The Plate

-- Grossman has three doubles, three home runs and seven walks while batting .246.
+- Grossman is batting .250 with three doubles, three home runs and seven walks.

-- Grossman enters this game on a nine-game hitting streak.
-In his last outings, he's hitting .389 with two homers.
+- Grossman enters this game on a 10-game hitting streak.
+Over the course of his last outings, he's hitting .368 with one homer.

-- In 61.9% of his games this season (13 of 21), Grossman has picked up at least one hit, and in three of those games (14.3%) he recorded at least two.
+- Grossman has picked up a hit in 63.6% of his 22 games this season, with at least two hits in 13.6% of them.

-- Grossman has picked up an RBI in six games this year (28.6%), with more than one RBI in four of those contests (19.0%).
+- Grossman has had an RBI in six games this year (27.3%), including four multi-RBI outings (18.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 42.9% of his games this season, with two or more runs scored in 14.3%.
+- He has scored a run in 10 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.